By Audley South Africa specialist Toby

 Standing on the shoreline of Walker Bay, my seven-year-old daughter stared at the ocean, open-mouthed.
 A pod of ten southern right whales were surfacing barely a stone’s throw away.
 If my experiences are anything to go by, it’s occasions like this that make South Africa so rewarding for a family holiday.

-When I look back on trips I’ve taken with my family in South Africa, some of our most enjoyable moments were on the open road.
+When I look back on trips I’ve taken with my family to South Africa, some of our most enjoyable moments were on the open road.
 There’s a sense of freedom driving out of Cape Town, with Table Mountain looming behind you, and the rugged coastline ahead.
-You can drive onwards to copper sand beaches, countryside speckled with rare wildflowers and shaped by mountain ranges, and to malaria-free national parks for safari.
+The areas you can drive to offer so much variation, from copper-sand beaches and countryside speckled with rare wildflowers, to malaria-free game reserves for safari.

 Recommended experiences for families in South Africa